ncn-foreigners/.github/profile/readme.md

 ![](logo-ncn_en.png)

-To get started we encourage you to look at the [project outputs](https://github.com/ncn-foreigners/outputs).
+To get started we encourage you to look at the [project website](https://ncn-foreigners.github.io) or [project outputs](https://github.com/ncn-foreigners/outputs).